WangYiXu92/LOPOSTER/README.md

 If you find any bugs or malfunctions, please feel free to reach out to me and I will try my best to fix the problems ASAP.

+## Control the x axis
+To control the x axis, one needs to add the following line in the `lobsterin` file:
+`!xrange x_min x_max`
+Please note that the `!` is necessary and will help you to refrain from disturbing LOBSTER run.